 The Commissioner will ask the owner or agent for similar details.
 The Commissioner assesses the validity of the increase (whether proper notice was given), as well as the reasonableness of:

-If the rent increase makes the rent amount similar to the rent paid on a similar property in a similar condition in a similar location, it is likely that the increase will be found to be reasonable.
+If the rent increase makes the rent amount similar to rent paid on a similar property in a similar condition in a similar location, it is likely the increase will be found to be reasonable.

-The Commissioner will make the findings in a formal Order and provide a copy of the Order to each party.
+The Commissioner makes the findings in a formal Order and provides a copy of the Order to each party.
 Either party may appeal the Order to the Magistrates Court within 60 days.
 If the Order is appealed, the rent increase continues as if the Order was not made, until decided at appeal.